Tenerife: Climate

-The center of the island is characterized by forests because of the much higher precipitation, mostly Canary Island pine forests in the Teide National Park at altitudes from 1300 to 2100 m.
-Subtropical cloud forests characterised by laurisilva are commonly found in the Anaga National Park and Monte de Agua in the Teno Rural Park, with altitudes from 600 to 1000 m and annual averages from 15 to 19 C and 600 to 1200 m in the latter.
+The centre of the island is characterized by forests because of the much higher precipitation, mostly Canary Island pine forests in the Teide National Park at altitudes from 1300 to 2100 m.
+Subtropical cloud forests characterised by laurisilva are commonly found in the Anaga Rural Park and Monte de Agua in the Teno Rural Park, with altitudes from 600 to 1000 m and annual averages from 15 to 19 C and 600 to 1200 m in the latter.